Braces in South Miami, Pinecrest & Kendall

 A bracket can be secured by closing the door or by placing an elastic over the top of the wire.

-This is what Dr. Ross and Dr. Rothenberg will use to attach the brackets directly to your teeth.
+This is what Dr. Ross will use to attach the brackets directly to your teeth.

 Wire

 This thin piece of metal runs from one bracket to another.
-Dr. Ross and Dr. Rothenberg will change the shape and curvature of the wire to move your teeth in the right direction.
+Dr. Ross will change the shape and curvature of the wire to move your teeth in the right direction.

 The wire will attach all of your bottom or upper teeth together in many cases, but we may cut the wire if connecting just a few teeth is better for your unique treatment plan.